jecjung520/jecjung520/README.md

 - 👋 Hi, I’m @jecjung520
-- 👀 I’m interested in new AI related subtopics.
+- 👀 I’m interested in AI related topics
-- 🌱 I’m currently learning Machine Learning and Neural Network
+- 🌱 I’m currently learning Machine Learning and Deep Learning algorithms
-- 💞️ I’m looking to collaborate on projects related to Machine Learning and Neural Networks
+- 💞️ I’m looking to collaborate on projects related to Machine Learning and Deep Learning using Scikit-Learn/TensorFlow
-- 📫 How to reach me
+- 📫 How to reach me - jecjung520@gmail.com

 <!---
 jecjung520/jecjung520 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.